apache/spark/docs/sql-ref-syntax-aux-show-columns.md

   </dd>
   <dt><code><em>database</em></code></dt>
   <dd>
-    Specifies a optional database name.
+    Specifies an optional database name.
 The table is resolved from this database when it is specified.
 Please note that when this parameter is specified then table name should not be qualified with a different database name. <br><br>
     <b>Syntax:</b>